SVRepair: Structured Visual Reasoning for Automated Program Repair: Related Works

 \subsection{LLMs/MLLMs for APR}

-Researchers have extensively explored the LLM's potential for APR tasks.
-Early works try to solve software defects by fine-tuning LLMs~\cite{jiang2023impact,xia2023automated,wu2023effective} and prompting~\cite{xia2022less,fan2023automated,zhao2024enhancing}.
+Researchers have extensively explored LLMs for APR tasks.
+Early work addresses software defects through fine-tuning~\cite{jiang2023impact,xia2023automated,wu2023effective} and prompting~\cite{xia2022less,fan2023automated,zhao2024enhancing}.
 They usually focus on function-level APR, i.e., analyzing and patching a single function.
 Recently, researchers have started exploring agent systems to solve complex repo-level issue scenarios~\cite{zhang2024autocoderover,yang2024swe,xia2025demystifying,ma2025alibaba,antoniades2024swe}.
 For instance, SWE-Agent~\cite{yang2024swe} focuses on SWE-Bench~\cite{jimenez2023swe}, and solves SWE problems by designing an Agent Computer Interface to interact with the environment.
 While they achieve promising results, they mainly focus on unimodal APR tasks and cannot process repo issues with visual evidence.

 A notable contribution to multimodal APR is the recently proposed GUIRepair~\cite{huang2025seeing}.
-It leverages pre-trained vision-language models (e.g., GPT-4o) to translate visual artifacts into issue reproduction codes.
-These reproduced scripts are then utilized to localize buggy files and specific lines of code within the target codebase.
+It uses pre-trained vision-language models (e.g., GPT-4o) to generate issue-reproduction scripts from visual artifacts.
+These reproduced scripts are then used to localize buggy files and specific lines of code within the target codebase.
 However, this reproduction process often loses critical context from the original figures, such as bug types and related UI components.
 Consequently, this insufficient context hinders both precise bug localization and the generation of effective patching plans.
 Our approach overcomes these challenges by transforming visual artifacts into a structured intermediate representation that encompasses element attributes in the visual artifact and their hierarchical relationships.
 This structured description not only preserves the complete visual context but also provides explicit logical constraints and interpretability for subsequent patch generation.